wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-update-agent.md

 	wacn.date=""/>

-# How to update Azure Linux Agent to the latest version from Github
+# How to update the Azure Linux Agent on a VM to the latest version from GitHub

-To update your [Azure Linux agent](https://github.com/Azure/WALinuxAgent), you must already have:
+To update your [Azure Linux agent](https://github.com/Azure/WALinuxAgent) on a Linux VM in Azure, you must already have:

 1. a running Linux vm in Azure
 2. You are connected to that Linux VM using SSH